 Participants receiving advanced degrees will carry their hoods to the stage.
 The deans of the College will confer the hoods as degree candidates walk onto the stage to be congratulated by the president.

-Are name cards needed?Students participating in Commencement should pick up and complete name cards at the Angell College Center Information Desk the week prior to the Commencement Ceremony (or in the Lobby of the Field House on the day of commencement).
+Are name cards needed?Participating students should pick up and complete name cards and honors cards, if applicable, at the Angell College Center Information Desk the week prior to the ceremony (or in the lobby of the Field House on the day of commencement).
 The completed cards will be used when your name is announced during the ceremony.
 If you have a name that might be difficult to pronounce, please provide a phonetic spelling of your name on the card so the reader will be able to correctly enunciate your name as you cross the stage.

 How do I know if I am graduating with honors?